🇲🇹 Office 1, Piazzetta Business Plaza, Ghar il-Lembi Street, Sliema SLM 1560, Malta. 📱Contact us on: +356 99408536

 What is the system audit?

-The system audit is a check of your test environment to make sure your systems and controls work as you said they would in your MGA B2C license in Malta application.
+The system audit is a check of your test environment to make sure your systems and controls work as outlined in the application in your MGA B2C license in Malta application.